BeyondMD/gitflow/README.md

 * Hotfix branches
 * Devops branches

-Each of these branches have a specific purpose and are bound to strict rules as to which branches may be their originating branch and which branches must be their merge targets.
+Each of these branches have a specific purpose and are bound to strict rules as to which branches may be their originating branch and which branches it must create a pull request back into once completed.
 Each branch and its usage is explained below.

 ### Feature Branches

-Feature branches are used when developing a new feature or enhancement and will tend to be related to either a story or an epic on jira, meaning it has the potential of a development lifespan longer than a single deployment cycle.
-This makes it easier to colaborate and push to the feature branch without slowing down completed features and issues from being merged from `devel` into `master`.
-No matter when the feature branch will be finished, it will always be merged back into the `devel` branch.
+Feature branches are used when developing a new feature or enhancement and should be related to an epic in taiga, meaning it has the potential of a development lifespan longer than a single sprint.
+This makes it easier to colaborate and push to the feature branch without bogging down other branches with incomplete code and keeps `devel` and `master` clean.
+No matter when the feature branch will be finished, it will always be merged via a pull request back into the `devel` branch.

 During the lifespan of the feature development, the lead should watch the `devel` branch to see if there have been commits since the feature was branched.
-Any and all changes to `devel` should be merged into the feature before merging back to `devel`; this can be done at various times during the project or at the end, but time to handle merge conflicts should be accounted for.
+Any and all changes to `devel` should be merged into the feature branch before creating a pull request back to `devel`; this can be done at various times during the project and will always at the end, but time to handle merge conflicts should be accounted for.

 Branching Rules:
 * Must branch from: `devel`
-* Must merge back into: `devel` or `snapshot` if applicable
+* Must create pull request back into: `devel`
-* Branch naming convention: `feature-<short feature name/description>` ex: `feature-emsoap`
+* Branch naming convention: `feature-short_feature_name` ex: `feature-document_viewer`

 #### Working with a feature branch

-If the branch does not exist yet (check with the Lead), create the branch locally and then push to origin.
+If the branch does not exist yet, create the branch locally and then push to origin.
 A feature branch should always be 'publicly' available.
 That is, development should never exist in just one developer's local branch.

 ```
 $ git fetch                                 // updates all remote changes
 $ git pull origin HEAD                      // applies remote changes to local copy of devel
 $ git checkout -b feature-<name/desc> devel // creates a local branch for the new feature
 $ git push origin feature-<name/desc>       // makes the new feature remotely available
 ```

 Periodically, changes made to `devel` (if any) should be merged back into your feature branch by the lead of said feature.

 ```
-$ git merge devel                                  // merges changes from devel into feature branch
+$ git merge devel                           // merges changes from devel into minor branch
 ```

-When development on the feature is complete a merge request should be created.
+When development on the feature is complete a pull request should be created.
 The assignee should be the person who was assigned the feature ie. the team lead, or single dev and the reviewer should be your lead or your assigned reviewer.

 ### Minor Branches

 Minor branches differ from feature branches only semantically.
-Minor branches will be created when there is something small such as a bug or small change on the live site that should be fixed/added and merged into the next deployment and will tend to be related to either a task on jira.
-For that reason, a minor branch typically will not last longer than one deployment cycle.
-No matter when the minor branch will be finished, it will always be merged back into `devel`.
+Minor branches will be created when there is something small such as a bug or small change on the live site that should be fixed/added and merged into the next deployment and should be related to a story on taiga.
+For that reason, a minor branch will typically be completed in a single sprint.
+When the minor branch is completed, it should be merged back into `devel`.

 Although likelihood will be less, during the lifespan of the minor branches development, the lead should watch the `devel` branch to see if there have been commits since the the minor branch was branched.
-Any and all changes to `devel` should be merged into the minor change before merging back to `devel`; this can be done at various times during the project or at the end, but time to handle merge conflicts should be accounted for.
+Any and all changes to `devel` should be merged into the minor branch before creating a pull request back to `devel`; this can be done at various times during the project and will always happen at the end, but time to handle merge conflicts should be accounted for.

-Branching Rules:
+#### Branching Rules:
 * Must branch from: `devel`
-* Must merge back into: `devel`
+* Must create pull request back into: `devel`
-* Branch naming convention: `minor-<name/desc>`
+* Branch naming convention: `minor-short_minor_name`

 #### Working with a minor branch

-If the branch does not exist yet (check with the Lead), create the branch locally and then push to origin.
+If the branch does not exist yet, create the branch locally and then push to origin.
 A minor branch should always be 'publicly' available.
 That is, development should never exist in just one developer's local branch.

 ```
 $ git checkout devel                              // ensure you are currently on the devel branch
 $ git fetch                                         // updates all remote changes
 $ git pull origin HEAD                              // applies remote changes to local copy of devel
 $ git checkout -b minor-<name/desc> devel         // creates a local branch for the new minor branch
-$ git push origin minor-<name/desc>                 // makes the new bug remotely available
+$ git push origin minor-<name/desc>                 // makes the new branch remotely available
 ```

-Periodically, changes made to `devel` (if any) should be merged back into your minor branch by the lead of said minor change.
+Periodically, changes made to `devel` (if any) should be merged back into your minor branch by the lead of said minor branch.

 ```
 $ git merge devel                                 // merges changes from devel into minor branch
 ```

-When development on the feature is complete a merge request should be created.
+When development on the minor branch is complete a pull request should be created.
 The assignee should be the person who was assigned the feature ie. the team lead, or single dev and the reviewer should be your lead or your assigned reviewer.

 ### Hotfix Branches